 He holds a Bachelor of Technology in Network Security from the British Columbia Institute of Technology.
 Amongst a suite of credentials, he is a Certified Internal Auditor (CIA), Certified Information Security Manager (CISM), Certified Information Systems Security Professional (CISSP), and accredited to provide CSA Star Level 2 Attestation reports through his Certificate of Cloud Auditing Knowledge (CCAK).

-Sameera Ismail, Secretary | Running for her first term, Sameera is a director of Titan Law Corporation and is the Chair of the Scholarship Committee at Voices of Muslim Women.
+Sameera Ismail, Secretary | Sameera is a director of Titan Law Corporation.
 Sameera has a Bachelor’s degree in psychology and is a lawyer that focuses her practice on immigration and refugee clients from around the world.
 She has worked extensively with victims of human trafficking, torture, civil war, systemic discrimination, and other traumatic events.
 Sameera is passionate about her work and applying her skills to help her clients secure an opportunity for a new life.
 Through her work, Sameera has learned about the active and immediate impact that mental health can have on a person’s ability to function in everyday life, and to express oneself.
 Sameera is excited to contribute and learn from the CMHA board.
 In her free time, she enjoys boxing, running, learning to golf, and exploring Vancouver and all it has to offer.

 Adan Moallemi, Director | Adan is a graduate student studying regeneration following spinal cord injury at UBC’s school of biomedical engineering.
 He also holds a Bachelor of Science in neurobiology from UBC.
 Adan’s passion is addressing the mental health needs of youth and especially university students.
 As an undergraduate, Adan recognized the need for student-led initiatives to end the stigma surrounding mental illness.
-This led him to co-found Drop the Puck for Mental Health, a charity hockey game which brought significant mental health awareness to UBC and raised nearly $100,000 for the CMHA, Vancouver-Fraser.
+This led him to co-found Drop the Puck for Mental Health, a charity hockey game which brought significant mental health awareness to UBC and raised nearly $130,000 for CMHA, Vancouver-Fraser.
 In addition, Adan has continued to be a part of various committees and organizations aimed at improving the student experience on campus.
 Adan is looking forward to bringing a different perspective to the board that complements and builds on the exceptional work already being done within CMHA, Vancouver-Fraser.

-Christina Labarca, Director | Running for her first term, Christina is passionate about reducing the stigma around mental health and believes in taking a proactive approach to mental wellness.
+Christina Labarca, Director | Christina is passionate about reducing the stigma around mental health and believes in taking a proactive approach to mental wellness.
 Christina holds a BA in Adult Education and a Masters of Philanthropy & Nonprofit Leadership from Carleton University.
 In her twenties, Christina spent 7 years travelling through 70 countries and discovered that she had won the “life lottery”, simply by being born in Canada.
 As a result, she has always looked for ways to give back and over the years has fundraised, volunteered and supported numerous local and international charity organizations.
 Christina is the co-founder of a consulting firm, Giving Well, where she works with individuals and organizations to research, evaluate and select charities that align with their goals and values.
 She believes in the importance of finding purpose in both personal life, and in business.

 Hayson Chan |Hayson is an entrepreneur and business consultant who works with private corporations and families in Western Canada and Asia.